 Know what you’re missing →

 Behind the Mill’s quiet façade lies space for performance, art, community and commerce to thrive side by side.
-With the right vision and leadership, the site could once again be open, vibrant and self-sustaining.
+With the right vision and leadership, the site could be vibrant, self-sustaining and open year-round.

 Discover what this remarkable place could become.